Qytera-Gmbh/Qytera-Gmbh.github.io/projects/qtaf/docs/sections/dive/Overview_Annotations.md

 ---

 ## TestNG Annotations
 All annotations provided by TestNG are supported by QTAF.
-This includes `@Test`, `@Parameters`, `@BeforSuite` etc. A complete list of TestNG annotations can be found in the official [TestNG documentation](https://testng.org/doc/documentation-main.html).
+This includes `@Test`, `@Parameters`, `@BeforeSuite` etc.A complete list of TestNG annotations can be found in the official [TestNG documentation](https://testng.org).

 <hr>